 “As a rule, estrous (the technical term!) starts at the age of 6-10 months when the puppy's teeth fall out,” says Claudine Sievert, a doctor of veterinary medicine and veterinary consultant.

-Small breeds can have it at the age of 5-6 months, while dogs of large breeds can get into heat for the first time at the age of 2.
+Small breeds can go into heat at the age of 5-6 months, while dogs of large breeds can go into heat for the first time at the age of 2.

 Believe it or not, this varies, too!
 Generally, female dogs usually can go into heat about two to three times per year.
 “Large breed dogs typically come into heat one to two times per year, whereas small breed dogs may come into heat two the three times per year,” says Leslie Brooks, DVM, veterinary advisor for betterpet.